typegoose/typegoose/github-page/_docs/decorators/prop.md

 Accepts Type: `any | () => any`

-Overwrite the type that is got from the `design:type` reflection
+Overwrite the type generated from the `design:type` reflection

 Example: get as `string[]`, save as `string`